 Multifocal Contact Lenses

-Multifocal contact lenses function the same way as bifocals and progressive eyeglass, correcting refractive errors for multiple distances.
+Multifocal contact lenses function the same way as bifocals and progressive eyeglasses, correcting refractive errors for multiple distances.

 Scleral Contact Lenses